pplu/aws-sdk-perl/README.md

 ============

 There are various ways of transmitting credentials to the SDK.
-By default a CredentialsProviderChain is used.
-This chain tries to use the EnvCredentials, later the FileCredentials, and later the InstanceProfileCredentials other credential providers have to be passed explicitly when requesting a service.
+By default a ProviderChain is used.
+This chain tries to use the Environment, later the File, and later the InstanceProfile credential modules until it finds credentials.
+Other credential providers have to be passed explicitly when requesting a service.

 ```
 my $svc = Paws->service('IAM', credentials => ...CredentialProvider...->new(...));